Zend_Navigation ships with two page types:

 This example show that MVC pages use

-Zend_Controller_Action_Helper_Url
+Zend_Controller_Action_Helper_Url internally

-to generate URIs when calling $page->getHref()
+to generate URIs when calling $page->getHref().

 例 37.3. isActive() determines if page is active